thekevie/bumpy/RULES.md

 - You are not allowed to use Alts, Auto-typer, Macros, Scripts or anything else that automates the bump.

 **Rule Two**
-- The bump channel needs to be visible to everyone member that is in your server.
+- The bump channel needs to be visible to every member that is in your server.
 If you have a verification system in your server then the verified role needs to be able to see the channel.

 **Rule Three**
 - You are not allowed to have server invite to other servers than the server your bumping in the description.